apache/pekko-connectors/CONTRIBUTING.md

 ## General Workflow

-This is the process for committing code into master.
+This is the process for committing code into main.

-1. Make sure you have signed the Lightbend CLA, if not, [sign it online](http://www.lightbend.com/contribute/cla).

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/apache/incubator-pekko-connectors/issues) and [existing pull requests](https://github.com/apache/incubator-pekko-connectors/pulls) for existing work.
    - If there is no ticket yet, feel free to [create one](https://github.com/apache/incubator-pekko-connectors/issues/new) to discuss the problem and the approach you want to take to solve it.